Balintgacsf/picture_puzzle/README.md

 	];

 	// passing this function to run when the player wins
-	// note that the function is waiting for two arguments: results and element function won(results, element) {
+	// note that the function is waiting for the argument: results function won(results) {
 		let moves = results.moves;
 		// the time_formatted is an object and it has two values: minutes and the rest of the seconds let f_minutes = results.time_formatted.minutes;